Theatre Funding: Complete Guide

 20 Bedford Way Theatre Venue

 At 20 Bedford Way, we know just how important a role that theatre plays in society and we also appreciate how difficult it can be to put on productions when funds are tight.
 It is for these reasons that we are happy to offer a limited amount of free evening rehearsal space with bookings of our Logan Hall theatre.
 Logan Hall seats 933 people and is equipped with a stage with curtains, six changing rooms, 60 channel stage lighting, and a 2.4 kw PA system.
 The adjoining Crush Hall has an interval bar and space for a box office and cloakroom.
 We also have a drama studio available to hire.
-To make an enquiry and find out more about our affordable rates contact us today on 020 7612 6143.
+To make an enquiry and find out more about our affordable rates and theatre venues for hire, contact us today on 020 7612 6143.

 Necessary to put your idea first and not let it become compromised in the quest for cash as articulated by Lyn Gardner in the Guardian.